input-output-hk/partner-chains-smart-contracts/docs/Specification.md

 Minting policy verifies the following:

-- `MPTRootToken` with the name of the Merkle root of the transaction (calculated from from the proof) can be found in the `MPTRootTokenValidator` script address
+- `MerkleRootToken` with the name of the Merkle root of the transaction (calculated from from the proof) can be found in the `MerkleRootTokenValidator` script address
 - recipient, amount, index and previousMerkleRoot combined with merkleProof match against merkleRootHash
 - `claimTransactionHash` of the transaction is NOT included in the distributed set (more details about the distributed set can be found [here](./DistributedSet.md))
 - a new entry with the `claimTransactionHash` of the transaction is created in the distributed set